awssreejith/Install_And_Run_Kafka/README.md

 Note: By default the shell will be csh. chnage it to bash by chnaging in /etc/passwd file

-Create Download directory uder /home/kafka
+Create Download directory under /home/kafka
 ------------------------------------------

 sudo curl https://downloads.apache.org/kafka/2.6.2/kafka_2.12-2.6.2.tgz  -o ~/Downloads/kafka.tgz